-- Paper (Personal Page, KAP & Story): 8 /2 x 11 inch white paper.
-One side of page only. - Paper (Photos): 8 1/2 x 11 inch white.
+- Paper (Personal Page, Project Record Form & Story): 8 1⁄2 x 11 inch white paper.
+One side of page only. - Paper (Photos): 8 1⁄2 x 11 inch white.
+Easy to download photos on Project Report Form.
 Heavy photo paper is acceptable but not required.
-Strongly recommend the use of cardstock if you physically mount prints on the pages. - Margins: Top, Right Side & Bottom: 1 inches Left: 1 /2 inch - Font: Easily legible, no smaller than 10 point font - Spacing: Double Spaced - Use proper grammar, paragraph styling, punctuation, and spelling.
+Strongly recommend the use of cardstock if you physically mount prints on the pages. - Margins: Top, Right Side & Bottom: 1 inches Left: 1 1⁄2 inch - Font: Easily legible, no smaller than 10 point font - Spacing: Double Spaced - Use proper grammar, paragraph styling, punctuation, and spelling.
 If using a computer be sure to spell check and proof-read.
-Sometimes commonly used words are spelled correctly but not used correctly - for example country instead of county; goat instead of coat or boat; counsel instead of council; bred instead of bread; or lead instead of led. - Use technology to your advantage such as bolding headings or key points, underlining, bullets, outlines, etc. - Do not use plastic sleeves, divider tabs or table of contents page. - White space is ok. - Use action verbs to accurately describe what you have done.
+Sometimes commonly used words are spelled correctly but not used correctly - for example country instead of county; goat instead of coat or boat; counsel instead of council; bred instead of bread; or lead instead of led. - Use technology to your advantage such as bolding headings or key points, underlining, bullets, outlines, etc. - Do NOT use plastic page sleeves.
+Dividers with tabs may be used to organize a record book, but are not required. - White space is ok. - Use action verbs to accurately describe what you have done.
 Did you "help" or did you "plan and conduct?"
 Some words to consider are: Assisted Directed Maintained Presented Constructed Explained Managed Revised Coordinated Initiated Organized Selected Developed Learned Planned - Ask for help with translation if you do not use English as your first language.